Kmek/Portfolio/README.md

 * `cs50.md`

 ---
-## This webiste is made using Github Pages
+## This website is made using Github Pages

 GitHub uses Jekyll to build pages from `MarkDown` files in this repository.